National School Safety and Security Services is a Cleveland (Ohio)-based, national school safety consulting firm specializing in:

 He has been interviewed by all network and cable news outlets, the top 50 U.S. daily newspapers, local community newspapers, and radio stations nationwide.
 Ken is familiar with the unique operations and needs of each type of media outlet.During recent high-profile school shootings, including the Sandy Hook Elementary School shootings and the Chardon (OH) school shootings, Ken provided on-site live analysis and commentary for The Today Show, CNN, and Fox News Channel, along with satellite live shots and taped interviews for ABC World News Tonight, CBS This Morning, NBC Nightly News, and others.
 He has also worked as a freelance investigative producer, content consultant and online reporter for the ABC affiliate in Cleveland.

 Ken has testified four times before Congress about school security and crisis issues, and in 2011 he testified before the U.S. Commission on Civil Rights about the role of the federal government in local school bullying issues.
 He was a guest at the 2006 White House Conference on School Safety.
+Ken has also advised the Connecticut Governor’s Sandy Hook Advisory Commission, the Oklahoma School Security Commission, the New Jersey School Security Task Force, the Council of State Governments, the Education Commission of the States, and other public policy and governing entities.
 (Want to know more?
 Click here)

 Chuck Hibbert serves as a consultant to National School Safety and Security Services.
 Chuck retired after 21 years of services as Coordinator of Safety and Transportation Services for the Wayne Township Metropolitan School District in Indianapolis.
 Prior to his position in the school district, he served as a twelve-year member of the Indiana State Police.
 Chuck earned a B.A. degree, has extensive specialized school safety and law enforcement training, and served as a master level instructor in Nonviolent Crisis Intervention as certified by the Crisis Prevention Institute.